 At this moment, there is no regulation in regard to litigation funding.
 Therefore, third parties are allowed to fund litigation, however due to the absence of any regulation, they are not legally recognized as funders.
 That being said, there are no restrictions and liabilities for the costs incurred by the other side.

-What, in your opinion, is the main advantage and the main disadvantage of litigating international commercial disputes?
+What is the main advantage and the main disadvantage of litigating international commercial disputes in your jurisdiction?